tiagonovello/cv-2025/index.md

 ## 📝 Assignments

 - Programming, reading, and writing exercises
-- Project development following Role and play presentations
+- Project development
   - Literature review and problem setup (using Role-Playing Paper-Reading …)
   - Iterative development with mentor feedback
   - Final presentation at the CG Seminar

 ---